Dekryptor/ddos-deflate-reborn/README.md

 - Edit the configuration variables in the script.
 - Edit the whitelist in "whitelist.ddos".
 - Create a cronjob to run the script every x seconds.
-30 seconds recommended.
-- Change the $debug_only variable to 0 to ban IPs for real.
+The script should run more often than the $offender_timeout config variable, or no IPs will ever be banned.

 ### License